Last updated on April 3rd, 2020 at 09:41 pm

 If you are in possession of funds from selling the “old” property, the 1031 exchange is not valid.
 This rule makes it extremely important to use a qualified intermediary who can hold the funds in escrow.
 Read more about actual vs constructive receipt.

-Any item in an exchange that is not considered like-kind property is then taxable.
+Any item in an exchange that is not considered like-kind property is then taxable and considered a partial 1031 exchange.
 There are two main examples of “boot” – cash boot and mortgage boot.

 Cash boot is the “net cash received” at the end of a 1031 exchange.
 Examples of these are a “promise to pay” from a buyer, tenant security deposits, or maintenance charges at closing.